extism/rust-pdk/README.md

 ### Rustup and wasm32-unknown-unknown installation

 Our example below will use of the wasm32-unknown-unknown target.
 If this is not installed you will need to do so before this example will build.
-The easiest way to do this is use *rustup*.
-If you have *rustup* installed skip the next step.
+The easiest way to do this is use [`rustup`](https://rustup.rs/).

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh